kreshuklab/predoc-course-2021/README.md

 :exclamation: IMPORTANT :exclamation: If you want to run a notebook you will need to activate the python environment as a kernel in the Jupyter Notebook.
 First we need to add the conda environment to jupyter notebook.
-1. Go to the terminal and activate the environment as before, `/g/kreshuk/talks/miniforge3/bin/conda activate predoc-challenge`
+1. Go to the terminal and activate the environment as before, `conda activate predoc-challenge`
 2. Run the following command to add the environment to the notebook `python -m ipykernel install --user --name=predoc-challenge`
 3. Now when you open up a notebook you can select kernel in the top right and select the `predoc-challenge` kernel.

 ### 2. Cell boundary segmentation